vigo/lsvirtualenvs/README.md

 If you use `virtualenvwrapper` you’ll love this :)

-Due `virtualenvwrapper`’s `lsvirtualenv` super slow speed and lack of information, I made this simple command in `golang`.
+Due to `virtualenvwrapper`’s `lsvirtualenv`’s super slow speed and lack of information, I made this simple cli-tool with `golang`.

 ## Requirements

-I’m assuming that you are already using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) and you have `WORKON_HOME` variable exists in your command-line environment.
+I’m assuming that you are already using [virtualenvwrapper][virtualenvwrapper] and you have `WORKON_HOME` environment variable is already exists in your shell environment.

-- `Go 1.15.6` or higher
+All you need is `Go 1.1X.X` or higher

 ---